|Nutritional Guidelines (per serving)|

-- Sautee the garlic, onion and bell peppers in olive oil for a few minutes, until onions are very soft.
+Sauté the garlic, onion, and bell peppers in olive oil for a few minutes, until onions are very soft.

-- You're probably going to want to let your vegetarian meat loaf cool a fair amount before slicing into it to serve.
+Let your vegetarian meatloaf cool a fair amount before slicing into it to serve.
 Keep your loaf uncovered as it cools in order to allow a bit of extra moisture to release.
 This will help with allowing the loaf to firm up a bit as it cools.

 After it has cooled, slice it up and enjoy!